pytorch/torchtune/README.md

 TorchTune contains recipes for [full finetuning](https://github.com/pytorch-labs/torchtune/blob/e802c057d17773f65cf80721807086724e4fa7db/recipes/full_finetune.py), [LoRA finetuning](https://github.com/pytorch-labs/torchtune/blob/e802c057d17773f65cf80721807086724e4fa7db/recipes/lora_finetune.py), and [generation](https://github.com/pytorch-labs/torchtune/blob/e802c057d17773f65cf80721807086724e4fa7db/recipes/alpaca_generate.py).

+Full-finetuning runs without the need for any model conversion.
 To run a full finetune on two devices on the Alpaca dataset using FSDP:

 ```
-tune --nnodes 1 --nproc_per_node 2 full_finetune --config alpaca_llama2_full_finetune
+tune --nnodes 1 --nproc_per_node 2 \
+full_finetune \
+--config alpaca_llama2_full_finetune
 ```

 The argument passed to `--nproc_per_node` can be varied depending on how many GPUs you have.
 A full finetune can be memory-intensive, so make sure you are running on enough devices.
 See [this table](https://github.com/pytorch-labs/torchtune/blob/main/README.md#finetuning-resource-requirements) for resource requirements on common hardware setups.

-Similarly, you can finetune with LoRA on the Alpaca dataset on two devices via
+Similarly, you can finetune with LoRA on the Alpaca dataset on two devices via the following.
+Remember to convert your model with `train_type` set to `lora`

 ```
-tune --nnodes 1 --nproc_per_node 2 lora_finetune --config alpaca_llama2_lora_finetune
+tune --nnodes 1 --nproc_per_node 2 \
+lora_finetune \
+--config alpaca_llama2_lora_finetune
 ```

 Again, the argument to `--nproc_per_node` can be varied subject to memory constraints of your device(s).